Martti Ahtisaari: Post-presidential life

 In November 2005, UN Secretary-General Kofi Annan appointed Ahtisaari as Special Envoy for the Kosovo status process which was to determine whether Kosovo, having been administered by the United Nations since 1999, should become independent or remain a province of Serbia.
 In early 2006, Ahtisaari opened the UN Office of the Special Envoy for Kosovo (UNOSEK) in Vienna, Austria, from where he conducted the Kosovo status negotiations.
 Those opposed to Ahtisaari's settlement proposal, which involved an internationally monitored independence for Kosovo, sought to discredit him.
 Allegations made by Balkan media sources of corruption and improper conduct by Ahtisaari were described by US State Department spokesman Tom Casey as "spurious", adding that Ahtisaari's plan is the "best solution possible" and has the "full endorsement of the United States".
 The New York Times suggested that this criticism of Ahtisaari on the part of the Serbs had led to the "bogging down" of the Kosovo status talks.
 In November 2008, Serbian media reported Pierre Mirel, director of the EU enlargement commission's western Balkans division as saying: "The EU has accepted that the deployment of EULEX has to be approved by the United Nations Security Council, and that the mission has to be neutral and will not be related to the Ahtisaari plan," Mirel said, following his meeting with Serbia's vice-president Bozidar Djelic.

 In July 2007, however, when the EU, Russia and the United States agreed to find a new format for the talks, Ahtisaari announced that he regarded his mission as over.
 Since neither the UN nor the troika had asked him to continue mediations in the face of Russia's persistent refusal to support independence for Kosovo, he said he would nonetheless be willing to take on "a role as consultant", if requested.
 After a period of uncertainty and mounting tension, Kosovo unilaterally declared its independence from Serbia in February 2008.

-In his work, he has emphasised the importance of the United States in the peace process, stating that "There can be no peace without America."
+In his work, he emphasised the importance of the United States in the peace process, stating that "There can be no peace without America."

 Ahtisaari was chairman of the Interpeace Governing Council from 2000 to 2009.

-Since 2009, Ahtisaari has been Chairman Emeritus and a Special Advisor.
+Beginning in 2009, Ahtisaari was Chairman Emeritus and a Special Advisor.

-Ahtisaari is board director of the ImagineNations Group.
+Ahtisaari was board director of the ImagineNations Group.

-In 2008 Ahtisaari was awarded an honorary degree by University College, London.
 That same year he received the 2007 UNESCO Félix Houphouët-Boigny Peace Prize, for "his lifetime contribution to world peace".

 In September 2009 Ahtisaari joined The Elders, a group of independent global leaders who work together on peace and human rights issues.
 He travelled to the Korean Peninsula with fellow Elders Gro Harlem Brundtland, Jimmy Carter and Mary Robinson in April 2011, and to South Sudan with Robinson and Archbishop Desmond Tutu in July 2012.

-Ahtisaari is a member of the Mo Ibrahim Foundation's Ibrahim Prize Committee.
-He is also a member of the board of the European Council on Foreign Relations.
+He was also a member of the board of the European Council on Foreign Relations.